mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 I aim to start a code review within minutes of receiving it.
 One business day is the absolute longest turnaround time I will give a code review.
 If I expect it to take longer than that, I email the author letting them know and give them the option to reassign to a different reviewer.

 When you start code reviews immediately, you create a virtuous cycle, because the length of time the author has to wait for comments is purely a function of the size and complexity of the changes.
 This incentivizes authors to send small, narrowly scoped changelists.
 These types of changelists are easier and more pleasant for you to review, so you complete your reviews more quickly and the cycle continues.

+Imagine if you implemented a new feature in 1000 lines of code.
+If your your reviewer can review a 200 line changelist in about 2 hours, you can break your feature into changelists of about 200 lines and get the whole feature checked in within a day or two.
+If, however, your teammate takes a day to review your code regardless of size, now it takes a week to get that feature checked in.
+You don't have a week to sit around, so you're incentivized to send code reviews closer to 500-600 lines so you can have a turnaround of around a day or two.

 In contrast, if you sit on code review for a day or two regardless of review size or complexity, you incentivize the author to send you larger, more complex code reviews because otherwise it's going to take them forever to get all of their code through review.